Robert Holmes (Royal Navy officer): The second African expedition

+On 28 March, in a tactically cunning action, Holmes took the Goulden Lyon, which by then had been renamed Walcheren.
+The ship was a valuable prize, and according to her captain, James Johnson, was carrying an expensive cargo of mixed goods.
+She was taken into the Royal Navy as a fourth-rate and handed over to the Royal African Company after the war.

 On 10 April, he captured Anta Castle on the Gold Coast and several other small strongholds and ships.
 But the greatest coup was the capture of the principal Dutch base in West Africa, Cape Coast Castle near El Mina, on 1 May.
 Contrary to the popular picture, Holmes had no hand in the capture of New Amsterdam.

 In August, Michiel de Ruyter had clandestinely been sent to undo what Holmes had achieved.
 De Ruyter recaptured everything Holmes had conquered, except for Cape Coast Castle, which meant that after 1664, the English were on that coast to stay.

 His return to England was desultory, as he tried to make out the repercussions his actions had evoked in London.
 Since he commanded navy ships, everything he had taken was not automatically the company's property, but would have to be cleared by Admiralty Courts to be prizes of Holmes and his men.
 Since Holmes's booty in merchandise was far behind the company's (unreasonable) expectations, he was twice committed to the Tower (9 January and 14 February 1665), where he was interrogated by secretaries of state Henry Bennet and William Morrice.
 This situation was resolved by the Dutch declaration of 22 February that they would retaliate against British shipping, a direct consequence of the goings-on in Africa, that the British conveniently interpreted as a declaration of war.